 Prof. Kionka began doing appeals and trial consulting in 1969, and continued during and after his association with Jack Norton.
 Although he returned to full-time law teaching in 1973, he was permitted by the law schools’ rules to engage in a limited amount of consulting work.
 Upon retirement from full-time law teaching in 2003, he has continued his part-time practice, still limiting his practice to appeals and trial consulting.

 Prof. Kionka was admitted to the Illinois Bar in 1962.
 He has since been admitted to practice in the Supreme Court of the United States; the United States Courts of Appeals for the Fifth, Seventh, Eighth, and Tenth Circuits; and all Illinois federal district courts.

 Professor Kionka has been chosen by his fellow Illinois attorneys for designation as a Leading Lawyer in the field of Civil Appellate Law.
-He serves as a member of the Leading Lawyers Network Advisory Board.
 He is a Fellow of the American Academy of Appellate Lawyers.

 Prof. Kionka was born in Oak Park, Illinois, and grew up in the City of Chicago and suburbs.
 He graduated from Lindblom High School in Chicago, and received his Bachelor of Science and Juris Doctor degrees from the University of Illinois at Urbana-Champaign.
 He and his wife, Terri, an historian, live in Illinois.